 Supply Chain Actions from the Ministerial Summit

-On the 2nd March 2010, the Department of Health hosted a Ministerial Summit on the Supply problems.
-Participants included PSNC, the RPSGB, the NPA, the BAPW, the ABPI, the MHRA and DH.
+On the 2nd March 2010, the Department of Health and Social Care hosted a Ministerial Summit on the Supply problems.
+Participants included PSNC, the RPSGB, the NPA, the BAPW, the ABPI, the MHRA and DHSC.
 The new Government have endorsed the approach and actions agreed at the Summit.
 The actions agreed by participants were:

 - As organisations representing the supply chain, regulators and Government, we will continue to work collaboratively to ensure that patients get the medicines they need.

 - The MHRA will undertake a proactive, targeted programme of inspection.

 - Those who are breaching existing duties to supply medicines, will face the consequences.
 Manufacturers and wholesalers risk losing their licences and prosecution, pharmacists and doctors risk being called to account by their respective professional bodies.
 The MHRA commits to investigating any suspected breaches of the regulations and the RPSGB or PSNI to any suspected breaches of the Code of Ethics referred to them.
 Evidence of suspected breaches should be referred to the MHRA or RPSGB or PSNI as appropriate.